 Consensus building uses collaboration to problem solve and make decisions.
 In this course you will have the opportunity to learn about how you as a board member can improve the decision making process of your board.
 As a board member you have the responsibility to be a leader for your constituents when decisions are made.
 This course will help participants reach consensus and make decisions that will be supported by all board members and the stakeholders in your district.
 The process of building consensus before voting can bring far greater success than just voting.
 Learn the persuasive skills necessary to influence voting in a positive way.

-Advanced Community Relations - CBA 246 (3 units)
+CBA 246: Advanced Community Relations (3 credits)

 Understanding the trends affecting school and communities is key in establishing positive relationships.
 Learn how new approaches and media options will help you connect with and engage your target audiences while building trust.
 Discover how to listen to your audiences and how that input can benefit board decisionmaking.